pythonwithalex/mynotes/Linux/Fedora_21_System_Administration.md

 + schema

-Schema Files provide the structure/ container for the database they store attributes and object classes
+Schema Files provide the structure/ container for the database The schema files store the attributes and object classes schema file examples: misc.schema, inetorgperson.schema, nis.schema

+objectclasses determine which node, attributes determine what its properties (key-value pairs) are